Many people in our community are thriving, but over 2 million people in Los Angeles County face food insecurity.

 It is estimated that 1 in 4 of our neighbors in Los Angeles County faces food insecurity.

-Hunger affects old and young alike.
-While fixed-income seniors, people with disabilities and low-income families are the most visible examples of people who struggle, hunger doesn’t stop there.
-Hunger affects all groups of people regardless of education level, employment status or ethnicity.
+Hunger affects individuals from all walks of life.
+While fixed-income older adults, people with disabilities, and low-income families are the most visible examples of people who struggle, hunger doesn’t stop there.
+Hunger affects all groups of people regardless of education level, employment status, or ethnicity.

-Due to the soaring costs of both housing and transportation in Los Angeles County, many people who work– even families with two incomes – often can’t make ends meet or put enough good food on the table.
+Due to the soaring costs of housing and transportation in Los Angeles County, many people who work, even families with two incomes, often can’t make ends meet or put enough good food on the table.